Buffalo Chicken and Rice Casserole

 Serving Suggestions

-• Corn: Aside from buffalo chicken recipes, we also love fresh corn!
+A buffalo chicken and rice casserole goes great with almost any fresh veggie side.
+Aside from Buffalo Chicken recipes, we also love fresh corn!
 This easy, buttery Air Fryer Corn on the Cob will bring smiles to your table, guaranteed.

-• Salad: Carrot and celery sticks are a classic, but a nice salad can also fill the bill for a cool, crunchy side.
+A nice fresh salad can also fill the bill for a cool, crunchy side.
 Bored of your typical garden salad?
-Try this Cabbage Cucumber Salad instead!
-It’s super crunchy and features an uber-flavorful homemade vinaigrette.
+Try this Cabbage Cucumber Salad or my fabulous La Scala Chopped Salad instead!
+It’s super crunchy and features a flavorful homemade vinaigrette.

-• Roasted Veggies: Making a whole sheet pan of roasted veggies is so easy – and you don’t have to limit yourself to potatoes and carrots!
-Vibrant, tender vegetables are a great option as well.
+Making a whole sheet pan of roasted veggies is so easy – and you don’t have to limit yourself to potatoes and carrots!
 Try this recipe for Roasted Green Beans with Squash and Tomatoes, and I think you’ll agree.

 Cutting a bite from a square of buffalo chicken and rice casserole with a fork.